Do you think you have done everything New Brunswick has to offer this summer?

 22. Saint John Exhibition

 For 130 years, the Saint John Exhibition has been entertaining whole families.
-The admission is free and there are a many things for families to do and see at the exhibition, including the President’s Choice Super Dogs and the cutest zoo animals you will ever meet.
+Admission is free and there are many things for families to do and see at the exhibition, including the President’s Choice Super Dogs and the cutest zoo animals you will ever meet.

 Details